 More from Pelican Debrief

-- New Orleans Pelicans: Western Conference Playoff Watch
+- New Orleans Pelicans: 5 Bold Western Conference Predictions for Disney

 The roster is slowly being leaked, with Stein and ESPN reporting Anthony Davis and James Harden will be at camp as well.
 Other possible future Zion teammates Bradley Beal, Kyle Kuzma, Brook Lopez, CJ McCollum, and Jayson Tatum could also be in attendance.